superpandas-ai/superpandas/README.md

 ### Introduction

-SuperPandas is a lightweight Python package that extends the well known Pandas library with functionality for AI-powered data analytics.
-It is a barebones wrapper using Pandas Dataframe [accessors](https://pandas.pydata.org/docs/development/extending.html) feature to add namespace 'super' which adds metadata and methods to dataframes for use with LLMs.
+SuperPandas is a lightweight Python package that extends the well known Pandas library with functionality for AI-powered data analytics and SQL querying.
+It is a barebones wrapper using Pandas Dataframe [accessors](https://pandas.pydata.org/docs/development/extending.html) feature to add namespaces 'super' and 'sql' which add metadata, LLM integration, and SQL query capabilities to dataframes.

 ## Key Features